sourcegraph/handbook/content/engineering/search/iteration_log.md

 - **Owner(s):** Farhan
 - **Outcomes:**
-    - Search features listed in [#15470](https://github.com/sourcegraph/sourcegraph/issues/15470) have a corresponding How-to guide.
-    - Tutorials are created for how to use our search at the most basic level ([#15473](https://github.com/sourcegraph/sourcegraph/issues/15473)).
+    - Clear goals are outlined for improvements to search documentation, to be completed next iteration.
-    - Search docs are categorized according to [Divio's documentation system](https://documentation.divio.com/) and pages are broken up to ensure each page has a single responsibility ([15472](https://github.com/sourcegraph/sourcegraph/issues/15472)).
 - **Work log:**
     - 2020-11-09: Planning and reading up on Divio's documentation system.
+Outcome has been changed to complete planning this iteration, and work on actually improving docs for next iteration.

 ## 2020-10-19 to 2020-10-30